Jason Holder: Captaincy

 He was made the captain of the national team in ODI format by the West Indies Cricket Board selectors, after they sacked previous captain Dwayne Bravo.
 At 23 years, 72 days, he became the youngest ever West Indian captain.
-On 4 September 2015 he was named as the captain of the Test side for the tour to Sri Lanka.
+On 4 September 2015 he was named as the captain of the Test team for the tour to Sri Lanka.
 He became the second youngest test captain of all time for the West Indies and 15th youngest of all time for any Test Nation.

 He led his team to quarter finals of the 2015 World Cup where they lost to New Zealand.
 In the tournament, Holder scored two consecutive fifties, both in losing causes, against South Africa and then India.
 In the match against South Africa, Holder conceded 104 runs, which is second worst set of bowling figures in World Cups.
 He also scored a 26-ball 42 in their last match against New Zealand in the quarter final.

 In April 2015, he scored a maiden Test century against England to help secure a draw in the first Test at the Sir Vivian Richards Stadium in North Sound, Antigua.
 In September 2015 Holder was appointed as the Windies' new captain.
-At first under his captaincy, the Caribbean side regularly lacked experienced players such as Chris Gayle and Marlon Samuels.
+At first under his captaincy, the Caribbean team regularly lacked experienced players such as Chris Gayle and Marlon Samuels.
 Their absence was due to an ongoing dispute between both the players and the West Indies Cricket Board.

 On 2 July 2017, Holder took his maiden ODI five-wicket haul (5/27), in a low scoring game against India.
 West Indies batted first and only scored 189 runs.
 To stay alive in the series, West Indies had to win the match.
 Holder handled his bowlers and himself very well in the match, and the West Indies won the match by 11 runs.
 For his good captaincy and impressive bowling performance, Holder was awarded the man of the match award.